hmhv/ASCAPIClient/docs/CiProductsAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let fieldsCiBuildRuns = ["fieldsCiBuildRuns_example"] // [String] | the fields to include for returned resources of type ciBuildRuns (optional) let fieldsCiWorkflows = ["fieldsCiWorkflows_example"] // [String] | the fields to include for returned resources of type ciWorkflows (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsScmRepositories = ["fieldsScmRepositories_example"] // [String] | the fields to include for returned resources of type scmRepositories (optional) let limitPrimaryRepositories = 987 // Int | maximum number of related primaryRepositories returned (when they are included) (optional)
+let fieldsCiProducts = ["fieldsCiProducts_example"] // [String] | the fields to include for returned resources of type ciProducts (optional) let fieldsApps = ["fieldsApps_example"] // [String] | the fields to include for returned resources of type apps (optional) let fieldsScmRepositories = ["fieldsScmRepositories_example"] // [String] | the fields to include for returned resources of type scmRepositories (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitPrimaryRepositories = 987 // Int | maximum number of related primaryRepositories returned (when they are included) (optional)

-CiProductsAPI.ciProductsGetInstance(id: id, fieldsCiProducts: fieldsCiProducts, include: include, fieldsCiBuildRuns: fieldsCiBuildRuns, fieldsCiWorkflows: fieldsCiWorkflows, fieldsApps: fieldsApps, fieldsScmRepositories: fieldsScmRepositories, limitPrimaryRepositories: limitPrimaryRepositories) { (response, error) in
+CiProductsAPI.ciProductsGetInstance(id: id, fieldsCiProducts: fieldsCiProducts, fieldsApps: fieldsApps, fieldsScmRepositories: fieldsScmRepositories, include: include, limitPrimaryRepositories: limitPrimaryRepositories) { (response, error) in
     guard error == nil else {
         print(error)
         return